-The accreditation agencies require that all institutions write the outcomes, communicate them to stakeholders, particularly to students, and determine the attainment levels of these outcomes. programs.
-The proposed method is in the framework of current pedagogical theories and was heavily field tested through faculty development workshops.
-Material from the indicated references was used liberally in preparing this document.
+The accreditation agencies require that all institutions write the outcomes, communicate them to stakeholders, particularly to students, and determine the attainment levels of these outcomes.

 Outcomes

 Outcomes are the abilities the students acquire and demonstrate at the end of a learning experience.
 The learning experience can be an instructional unit that involves a small number of hours of instructional activity, a course of one-semester duration, or a two to four-year formal undergraduate program.
 Outcomes serve as the basis for productive interaction among concerned stakeholders.
 The outcome can also be called a 'learning product' since the outcome is the product of learning.
 Therefore, the "product defines the process" in OBE.
 It is results-oriented thinking and is the opposite of input-based education, where the emphasis is on the educational process and where we are happy to accept whatever is the result.
 Outcome-based education is not merely producing outcomes for an existing curriculum.